 December 31, 2020

+As this milestone year comes to a close, we want to share a new initiative, built out of the Artistic Antidote for a Pandemic.
+Sensing an enhanced need for support and gratitude for our frontline healthcare workers, we've partnered with local artists to create unique "Daily Pause" offerings to share with all of you.
 For our first piece, we offer up a unique pause from author Kate DiCamillo, who is one of six people to win two Newbery Medals for her novels The Tale of Despereaux and Flora & Ulysses.
 We are lucky to count her as a resident of our great state, and even luckier to have her share her words of support with us at this time when we could all use some uplifting and encouragement.

 WHY ART?
 BY DEAN JAKUB TOLAR

 Something about being in crisis and isolated from our normal routines triggers our brains to call up dark and dusty corners of our psyche we don’t usually see.
 In these corners live things like anxiety, gloom, and uneasiness.